 As a best practice, disable what you don’t need, including RDS.
 This will help you be less exposed to security vulnerabilities.

-Microsoft recommends that updates for this vulnerability should be installed as early as possible.
+Microsoft recommends that updates for Windows BlueKeep attack should be installed as early as possible.

 “Because BlueKeep can be exploited without leaving obvious traces, customers should also thoroughly inspect systems that might already be infected or compromised,” Microsoft wrote.